 What causes swollen lymph glands?

 Lymph glands are normally pea-sized.
-You can sometimes feel some under the skin.
+You can sometimes feel them as lumps, under the skin.
+People often feel their lymph glands in the neck.
 Lymph glands under the skin become more noticeable and easier to feel if they swell.
 They can swell to the size of marbles or even bigger.

 You cannot see or feel lymph glands deeper in the chest or tummy (abdomen) if they swell.